SueMottet/kickstarter-analysis/README.md

 * Failed US Theater play projects on average had goals of a little over $10,000

 #### 2. Median Goals
-* Successful US Theater play projects had median goals of a little over $3000
+* Successful US Theater play projects had median goals of $3000
-* Failed US Theater play projects had median goals of a little over $3000
+* Failed US Theater play projects had median goals of a little over $5000

 ### Dataset Limitations
-There were some dataset limitations for the analysis.
+There were dataset limitations for the analysis.

 #### Dataset limitations of note include:
 1. Aged data: This analysis was performed in September 2021.
 Data is from Kickstarter campaigns created between 2009 and 2017. (pre-COVID19 epidemic) Patterns may have changed in more recent years.